 - 1. LEA Plans for the Use of ARP ESSER Funds: Describe what the SEA will require its LEAs to include in LEA plans consistent with the ARP ESSER requirements for the use of ARP ESSER funds, how the SEA will require such plans to be made available to the public, and the deadline by which the LEA must submit its ARP ESSER plan (which must be a reasonable timeline and should be within no later than 90 days after receiving its ARP ESSER allocation).
-The LEA plans must include, at a minimum: - The extent to which and how the funds will be used to implement prevention and mitigation strategies that are, to the greatest extent practicable, in line with the most recent CDC guidance, in order to continuously and safely operate schools for in-person learning; All LEAs will receive the ARP ESSER use of funds plan template that outlines required plan content (see attached [NOTE THAT THIS DOCUMENT HAS YET TO BE RELEASED].
-The MSDE will provide professional learning on ARP ESSER use of funds plan development to provide clarity on required components and identify the components of an approvable plan.
+The LEA plans must include, at a minimum: - i.
+The extent to which and how the funds will be used to implement prevention and mitigation strategies that are, to the greatest extent practicable, in line with the most recent CDC guidance, in order to continuously and safely operate schools for in-person learning;

+All LEAs have now received the ARP ESSER use of funds plan template created by the MSDE, and the SEA has set a deadline of July 30, 2021, for school systems to submit their applications (see ARP ESSER Use of Funds Application Template and Memo).
+The template provides guidance on the development of the ARP ESSER use of funds plan and identifies the required components of an approvable plan, including the requirement that LEAs detail how funds will be used to implement prevention and mitigation strategies in line with the most recent CDC.
 Throughout plan development, the MSDE will provide technical assistance to support school systems in adhering to plan requirements.
-ARP ESSER use of funds plan requirements include providing a description of prevention and mitigation strategies that are aligned to the most recent CDC guidelines for in-person learning.
 All LEAs are required to submit signed assurances certifying that they have adhered to all Federal and State requirements.

 All ARP ESSER use of funds plans submitted by LEAs will be reviewed by a cross-agency team from the MSDE.
-The MSDE review team will assess the level of completeness and the degree to which content in the ARP ESSER use of funds plans meets Federal and State requirements.
+The MSDE review team will assess the level of completeness and the degree to which content in the ARP ESSER use of funds plans meets

+Federal and State requirements.
 LEA ARP ESSER use of funds plans that are not approved by the MSDE will receive feedback to inform modifications.
-All modified ARP ESSER use of funds plans are required to be resubmitted to the MSDE for review and approval.
+LEAs will be required to resubmit all modified ARP ESSER use of funds plans to the MSDE for review and approval.